astromatt/book-dev/provisioning/puppet.rst

         Some stuff with <%= val %>
     <% end -%>

-If $values was set to ['one', 'two'], this example would produce:
+If $values was set to ["one", "two"], this example would produce:

 .. code-block:: text